 The health effects on ASGM miners and villagers were examined by collecting scalp hair strands from 115 donors from five subdistricts.
 The hair strand from the occipital region was cut close to the skull, collected, put in a clear plastic bag, and labeled accordingly.
-Mercury content in hair was determined using proton induced X-ray emission (PIXE) at University, reported Iwate Medical Japan, as elsewhere(Sera, Futatsugawa, and Murao 2002; Arifin, Sakakibara, and Sera 2015; Basri, Sakakibara, and Sera 2017).
+Mercury content in hair was determined using proton induced X-ray emission (PIXE) at Iwate Medical University, Japan, as reported elsewhere(Sera, Futatsugawa, and Murao 2002; Arifin, Sakakibara, and Sera 2015; Basri, Sakakibara, and Sera 2017).
 The procedure is known as a standard-free method for hair without powdering and acid treatment as reported in previous studies (Sera, Futatsugawa, and Matsuda 1999; Sera, Futatsugawa, and Murao 2002; Arifin, Sakakibara, and Sera 2015; Basri, Sakakibara, and Sera 2017).
-The widely accepted exposure limit values for mercury concentration in hair $(\mu g/g)$ as suggested by the German Human Biomonitoring Commission (HBM) as the following categories are adopted: concentration $(\mu g/g)$ below 1.0 are considered normal, 1.0 - 5.0 are an alert level, and above 5.0 are indicative of a serious risk of health effects.
+The widely accepted exposure limit values for mercury concentration in hair (lg/g) as suggested by the German Human Biomonitoring Commission (HBM) as the following categories are adopted: concentration (mg/g) below 1.0 are considered normal, 1.0 5.0 are an alert level, and above 5.0 are indicative of a serious risk of health effects.